KCL-BMEIS/OOP/exercises/control_structures.md

 This sequence of steps should continue until some convergence condition, e.g. (x<sub>n</sub> − x<sub>n−1</sub>) < ϵ.

-Write a C++ program to find the root of the equation f(x) = cos(x)−x using the Newton-Raphson method.
-(The derivative of cos(x) − x is −sin(x) − 1.)
+Write a C++ program to find the root of the equation f(x) = cos(x)−x using the Newton-Raphson method with ϵ = 0.001 (The derivative of cos(x) − x is −sin(x) − 1.)

 ---